Nonlocality of Observables in Quasi-Hermitian Quantum Theory: -symmetric free fermions

 into a linear operator $\mathcal{P}$ and the \textit{time reversal}, or complex conjugation, operator $\mathcal{T}$, which commute and square to $\mathbbm{1}$ \cite{bender2010pt}.
 Following the historic work of \cite{bender1998real}, the special case of $\Theta$ which is a product of \textit{parity} and time-reversal symmetries is often used to construct quasi-Hermitian models, and the field of quasi-Hermitian quantum theory is generally synonymous with $\mathcal{PT}-\textit{Symmetric}$ quantum theory\footnote{$\mathcal{PT}$-symmetry and quasi-Hermiticity are distinct for infinite dimensional Hilbert spaces \cite{PTnotQuasi}}.

-Interestingly, the metric of \cref{generalMetric} is also $\mathcal{PT}-$symmetric in the case where $H$ is non-degenerate.
+Interestingly, the metric of \cref{generalMetric} is also $\mathcal{PT}-$symmetric when $H$ is non-degenerate.
 In the case of a degeneracy, only the choice of $d = \mathbbm{1}$ in \cref{generalMetric} is guaranteed to be $\mathcal{PT}-$symmetric, where $\mathcal{U}$ must be chosen to contain a set of $\mathcal{PT}-$unbroken eigenstates.